 - Minimum completion rate.

-The student must maintain a minimum cumulative completion rate of two-thirds of credits
+The student must maintain a minimum cumulative completion rate of half of credits

 attempted (50%) as measured by comparing the total completed credits to the total